 - Purchase the complete Expat Arrivals Turkey Guide (PDF)

 Turkey is a large country with huge variability in climate.
-Along Turkey's coast, the weather is influenced by the adjacent sea, with the Mediterranean Sea producing its famed hot summers and mild winters, while areas close to the Black Sea have cooler summers and less extreme ranges in temperature.
-Weather in Turkey's interior features a greater contrast, with hot summers and cold winters.
+Along Turkey's coast, the weather is influenced by the adjacent sea.
+The Mediterranean Sea produces its famed hot summers and mild winters, while areas close to the Black Sea have cooler summers and less extreme ranges in temperature.
+Weather in Turkey's interior, however, features an even greater contrast, with hot summers and cold winters.

-Ankara has warm and dry summers with averages of 68°F (20°C).
-The winters in Ankara are cold and snowy with January, the coldest month, having an average temperature of 30°F (-1°C).
+The capital, Ankara, has warm and dry summers with averages of 68°F (20°C), and cold and snowy winters.
+January, the coldest month, generally has an average temperature of 30°F (-1°C).
 Ankara's rainy season is in spring and it's particularly wet during May.

 The majority of expats choose to settle in Istanbul, which can be windy throughout the year.
 Summer in Istanbul is from June to September, and features hot and humid weather with temperatures averaging 82°F (28°C).
 Summers are also generally drier, but there may be rain all year round.
 Winters, which begin in December and end in March, are characterised by cold, wet and occasionally snowy weather, but temperatures rarely reach freezing.

 With 86 million customer relationships in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.

 Aetna International, offering comprehensive global medical coverage, has a network of 1.3 million medical providers worldwide.
 You will have the flexibility to choose from six areas of coverage, including worldwide, multiple levels of benefits to choose from, plus various optional benefits to meet your needs.